dogtopus/willplus-jig/README.md

 # willplus-jig

+Jig for exploring and manipulating WillPlus ADV-based (before AdvHD) games.

 ## Build

 ```
 npm install
-npm build  # Or build-fast if using V8
+npm run build  # Or build-fast if using V8
 ```

-To enable automatic building on modification, use
+To enable automated building on modification, use

 ```
-npm watch  # Or watch-fast if using V8
+npm run watch  # Or watch-fast if using V8
 ```

-To target a different game (defaults to Haruka ni Aogi, Uruwashi no zh_TW edition), edit index.ts to include the corresponding offset file and rebuild.
+To target a different game (defaults to Haruka ni Aogi, Uruwashi no zh_TW edition), edit `index.ts` to include the corresponding offset file and rebuild.

 ## Usage

 ### Inside frida REPL

 ```
-# Spawn a new process, attach and immediately resume execution, with V8 runtime.
+# Spawn a new process, attach to it and immediately resume execution, with V8 runtime.
 frida -l willplus-jig.js -f path\to\game.exe --no-pause --runtime=v8
 ```

-All the features are accessible via the REPL.
+All the exported functions are accessible via the REPL.

 ### As a RPC agent

-Load `willplus-jig.js` with your custom host script, then use RPC to access all the features.
+Load `willplus-jig.js` with your custom host script, then use RPC to access all the exported functions.

 ## Exported functions